Deploy Generated Standalone Executable Programs To Target Hardware

 module.
 See

-Rate Grouping and Static Main Program for details.
+Rate Grouping and Static Main Function for details.

 Make Your S-Functions Rate Grouping Compliant

-Built-in Simulink® blocks, as well as DSP System Toolbox™ blocks, are compliant with the requirements for generating rate grouping code.
+Built-in Simulink® blocks and DSP System Toolbox™ blocks are compliant with the requirements for generating rate grouping code.
 However, user-written multirate inlined S-functions might not be rate grouping compliant.
 Noncompliant blocks generate less efficient code, but are otherwise compatible with rate grouping.
 To take full advantage of the efficiency of rate grouping, upgrade multirate inlined S-functions to be fully rate grouping compliant.
 You should upgrade your TLC S-function implementations, as described in this section.

 Use of noncompliant multirate blocks to generate rate-grouping code generates dead code.
 This can cause two problems: